Dawn Johnsen: Office of Legal Counsel (2021–)

 On January 20, 2021, President Joe Biden swore Johnsen into office once more as the Acting Attorney General for OLC, pending nomination of a Senate-confirmed candidate for the full-time role.

 On July 30, 2021, Johnsen wrote an opinion directing the Department of the Treasury to turn over the tax returns of Donald Trump to the United States House Committee on Ways and Means, stating that the committee had "invoked sufficient reasons" to request the tax information.
 This reversed the June 2019 OLC opinion by Steven Engel which had argued that the House had lacked a "legitimate legislative purpose" to warrant receiving the information.
 Johnsen wrote that Engel's opinion "failed to afford the Committee the respect due to a coordinate branch of government."

 Personal

 Johnsen is a Methodist who teaches Sunday school.
-She and her husband, John Hamilton, Mayor of Bloomington, Indiana have two children.
+Her husband, John Hamilton, was Mayor of Bloomington, Indiana, from 2016 to 2023.
+They have two children.
 Prior to being mayor, Hamilton served as Secretary of the Indiana Family and Social Services Administration, Commissioner of the Indiana Department of Environmental Management and served as an elected member of the Board of Trustees for the Monroe County Community School Corporation.
 He also founded City First Bank of D.C.
 (City First), a certified Community Development Financial Institution dedicated to strengthening low-to-moderate-income communities.

-Johnsen's brother-in-law is United States Court of Appeals for the Seventh Circuit Judge David Hamilton.
+Johnsen's brother-in-law is United States Court of Appeals for the Seventh Circuit Senior Circuit Judge David Hamilton.